AdobeDocs/experience-platform.en/help/xdm/ui/resources/classes.md

 >
 >Once a custom class has been saved and used in data ingestion, only additive changes can be made to it thereafter.
 See the [rules of schema evolution](../../schema/composition.md#evolution) for more information.

-You can edit a class through the schemas workflow, either by editing an existing schema that extends the class or by manually creating a schema.
+You can edit a class through the schema workflow by editing an existing schema that extends the class, or by manually creating a schema.
 It is not possible to directly edit a class.
-From inside the [!UICONTROL Browse] tab in the [!UICONTROL Schemas] workspace, you can either select an existing class or **[!UICONTROL Create a schema]**.
+From inside the [!UICONTROL Browse] tab in the [!UICONTROL Schemas] workspace, select an existing class or **[!UICONTROL Create a schema]**.

 ![The Schema Editor with an existing class and the [!UICONTROL Create a schema] highlighted.](../../images/ui/resources/classes/edit-class-options.png)

 If you choose to create a new schema, see the section on [creating a schema](#create-schema) for details.
-Once you've finished creating the schema, or after selecting an existing schema, the Schema Editor will appear.
-To update an existing class field, select the field.
-The existing information will appear in the right rail.
-Ensure the [!UICONTROL Assign to] option [!UICONTROL Class] is selected or your updates won't affect the class.
+Once you've finished creating the schema (or after selecting an existing schema) the Schema Editor will appear.
+To update an existing class field, select the field from the schema structure.
+The field's information will appear in the right rail.
+Ensure the [!UICONTROL Assign to] option **[!UICONTROL Class]** is selected or your updates won't affect the class.

 ![The Schema Editor with a field selected and highlighted, and the right rail exposed, highlighting [!UICONTROL Assign to].](../../images/ui/resources/classes/edit-existing-field.png)

-Make any changes to the field, scrolling down in the right rail to select **[!UICONTROL Apply]** to save your changes.
+Make any desired changes to the field, scrolling down in the right rail to select **[!UICONTROL Apply]** to save your changes.

 >[!IMPORTANT]
 >
-> Any updated you make to fields will be applied in all schemas that employ that class, following the [rules of schema evolution](../../schema/composition.md#evolution).
+> Any updates you make to fields will be applied in all schemas that employ that class, following the [rules of schema evolution](../../schema/composition.md#evolution).

 ![The Schema Editor with a field selected and the right rail exposed, highlighting [!UICONTROL Apply].](../../images/ui/resources/classes/save-changes.png)

-Add a new fields, follow the [add fields to a class](#add-fields-to-a-class) guide.
+To add new fields, follow the [add fields to a class](#add-fields-to-a-class) guide.
 When finished, select **[!UICONTROL Save]** to save both the schema and the class.

 ![The Schema Editor with [!UICONTROL Save] highlighted.](../../images/ui/resources/classes/save-schema.png)